wyardt/EntranceAutomation/README.md

 MCU we choose the STM8S103F module which is cost effective and easy to use.

-Below is the total modules we use at this scheme.
+What is said above are the overall modules we use with this scheme.

 # Software Scheme
 All we have to do is to control the MOSFET and the MUX when the D0 is detected active.